MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/creating-profiles.md

 You could also use `notepad.exe` on Windows, `vi` on Linux, or any other text editor.

-The following profile script contains example for many of the customizations mentioned in the previous articles.
-You can use any of these settings in your own profile
+The following profile script has examples for many of the customizations mentioned in the previous articles.
+You can use any of these settings in your own profile.

 ```powershell
 ## Map PSDrives to other registry hives